 The liver can be very sensitive to the effects of iron.
-Many people with haemochromatosis will have some amount of liver damage.
+Many people with haemochromatosis have some liver damage.

-If you have a lot of scarring on your liver (cirrhosis), you may experience:
+If you have a lot of scarring on your liver (cirrhosis), it can cause:

 - tiredness and weakness